CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/variable-editor.md

 - Properties and indexes can be accessed from the Variable editor
 - Translation error shown in messages viewer when using properties or indexes incorrectly for variable that is not dynamic

-TODO: Image of accessing referenced variable property and index
+TODO: Image of accessing variable property and index

 ## Missing Variables

 TODO:

-- If a referenced variable does not exist, then a orange border will be shown around the Variable editor
+- If a variable does not exist, then a orange border will be shown around the Variable editor
 - It is possible to create a new variable from a missing one using the variable editor

 TODO: Image of orange border for missing variables

-## Creating New Variables
+## Creating Variables

 TODO: